Safety Kameron Kelly waived by Steelers after he was arrested for alleged altercation with police - Local News 8

 Kelly signed with the Steelers in April as a free agent.
 He previously played for the San Diego Fleet in the now-defunct Alliance of American Football.
 That league folded in the spring.

-Kelly played college football at San Diego State and was signed by the Dallas Cowboys as an undrafted free agent in 2018.
-The Cowboys released Kelly in September that year.
+Kelly played college football at San Diego State University and was signed by the Dallas Cowboys as an undrafted free agent in 2018.
+The Cowboys released Kelly in September of that year.